 There are many factors contributing to car sickness for dogs; these include diet, eating habits, car motion, and even your pet's psychological state.
 Always be on the lookout for the signs of doggy car sickness that come before outright vomiting.

-Excessive drooling, yawning, panting, and distress behavior can all indicate that your dog is in trouble.
 One good piece of news is that dogs usually outgrow car sickness as they become accustomed to car rides.
 Until then, though, part of being a responsible pet owner is knowing what to do to help your canine companion through the condition.